saturnism/spring-on-gcp-gitbook/deployment/docker/secure-container-image.md

 ## Minimal Base Image

 Many base images comes with all the command line utilities from a typical Linux distribution \(e.g., a shell, package manager, etc\).
 These container images may allow you \(or an attacker!\) to get into a shell, and install additional tools.
-To reduce the attack surface, consider using a minimal base image that has the least attack surface \(but is also harder to debug with\).
+To reduce the attack surface, consider using a minimal base image that has the least attack surface.
+These images will be more secure, but may also be harder to debug.

 {% tabs %}
 {% tab title="Jib" %}